 Bronte Health and Rehab Center is in Bronte, Texas, a city with 1,365 people.
-Sporting an overall score of B-, this is likely a decent nursing home.
-Based on the data we reviewed, there are definitely much worse places out there.
-One of the best aspects of this facility's report card is its exemplary inspection rating, which is addressed in the next paragraph.
+Sporting an overall score of B, this nursing home is a very good choice.
+Based on all of the relevant data, you could do much worse than this place.
+The best aspect of this facility's strong profile was its inspection grade.
+We discuss inspections in the next section

 Bronte Health and Rehab Center